richardschoen/workwithibmipdm/README.md

 ❗SSH key files in puTTYgen format are supported by SSH.Net which is the SSH component used.
 OpenSSH key files can be converted to puTTYgen format using puTTYgen. https://www.puttygen.com

+The app creates a library named: ```TMPMB``` for temporary objects.
+If you ever find any objects in this library it can be safely cleared.

+The app creates and uses a temporary IFS directory named: ```/tmp/workwithibmi```.
+If you ever find objects in the directory the directory can be safely cleared.

 There may be a few others I have not listed yet.....

 # PC Requirements